elwin/dphpc/readme.md

 Targets are defined in the [`CMakeLists.txt`](code/CMakeLists.txt) file, take a look there for additional stuff.

+I use Jetbrain's CLion - it nicely recognises all targets from the `CMakeLists.txt` file and allows to run & debug tests individually.
+I can recommend it, but other approaches should of course also work (perhaps even better, let me know if so).

 ### Etiquette rules

 - To the `master` branch, only push code that builds with succeeding tests, perhaps make your own branch such